indianadavy/weather-app/README.md

 ## Description

-This is a simple weather API that uses the `open-meteo` API to display the current weather and a 5-day forecast for a given city.
-The app also saves the user's search history and allows them to click on a city to see the weather for that city again.
+This is a simple weather API that uses the `open-meteo` API to display the current weather for a given `longitude` and `latitude`.
+The app also saves the user's search history on a `mongodb` and allows them select a previous coordinate to get the weather again.

 ## requirements